 With some recipes, you can wing it and guesstimate.
 But others, especially those of baking, require exact measurements.
-If you get measuring utensils with the amount etched rather than printed on the stainless steel, plastic, or glass surface, that essential info won’t wash off in the dishwasher.
+If you get measuring cups and measuring spoons with the amount etched rather than printed on the stainless steel, plastic, or glass surface, that essential info won’t wash off in the dishwasher.

-From small ramekins that hold your mixed spices to large bowls where you can toss chopped potatoes in oil, prep bowls give you room to get everything ready before you turn on the heat.
+From small ramekins that hold your mixed spices to a large mixing bowl where you can toss chopped potatoes in oil, prep bowls give you room to get everything ready before you turn on the heat.
 Choose from plastic, Pyrex glass, or stainless steel mixing bowls.

 Your eggs with thank you.
-These pans help you keep oil use down and still have a no-mess meal.
-Make sure you use plastic or wooden utensils so you don’t scratch the surface.
+These pans help you keep oil use down and still have no-mess, home cooked meals.
+Make sure you use plastic or wooden utensils so you don’t scratch the surface of your nonstick pans.

 13. Kitchen shears

-If you ever want to cook steak indoors, you’ll need a good cast-iron skillet.
+If you ever want to cook steak indoors, you’ll need a good cast iron skillet.
 They’re also wonderful for browning, baking, take the place of any good stainless steel skillet or nonstick skillet, can be taken on your camping trips, they retain heat well, and are great for high heat cooking.
-The cast iron pan requires a little bit of extra care to prevent rusting and to keep them in tip-top condition.
+The cast iron pan requires a little bit of extra care to prevent rusting and to keep in tip-top condition.
 You don’t want to use soap on them, you have to dry them immediately, and you should rub some oil in the bottom after every use.

 The higher sides of saucepans discourage evaporation and allow you to make soups, stews, and (of course) sauces.
 A set with glass lids will allow you to peak in at the action below.
 Get a variety of sizes for small jobs to big batch-cooked meals.
 The larger ones are often called stock pots, and are great for soups, stews and making pasta.